 Replay Service can dynamically renew its certificate if it was revoked or it expired.
-Use RTI Security Plugins to specify a periodic check of the certificate file; if the authentication. identity_certificate_file_poll_period.millisec property is configured in Security Plugins, Replay Service reloads the certificate if the file changes.
+Use SECURITY PLUGINS to specify a periodic check of the certificate file; if the files_poll_interval property is configured in SECURITY PLUGINS, Replay Service reloads the certificate if the file changes.
 For more information, see Properties for Configuring Authentication in the RTI Security Plugins User's Manual.

-The following example XML configuration file defines a 500ms period for checking the certificate file for changes.
+The following example XML configuration file defines a 1s period for checking the certificate file for changes.